Head Shots:

 If you know the color that best compliments your skin tone, lean towards that.
 I recommend earthy tones, such as these.

 Can you wear black or white?
-Most photographers will say no, but if that’s your vibe, and what you look good in, go with it.
+Most photographers will say no, but if that’s your vibe, and what you feel good in, go with it.
+Black and white DO look better if there is some texture to the fabric.

 If you are wearing black, and can put a pop of color in there somewhere, your image will ‘pop’ more.
-If you’re wearing white, make sure your undergarments are white or no-show.
+If you’re wearing white, make sure any under-layers are white or no-show.

 Blazers and jackets are very flattering in photos - anything with a moderately open neckline (v-necks, crews, boat necks, etc.).
 Try to avoid turtlenecks and low-plunging necklines.